toto112358/pypack/readme.md

     - Dependencies support
     - Instructions to install and/or uninstall properly
 6. ~Add package versionning to downgrade packages to backed-up versions~ (maybe not a good indea)
-7. **Add a --update option to update python3 program** (URGENT)
 8. Add a [cheat sheet](cheat_sheet.md)
 9. Add an option to show all installed packages (PRIORITY)
 10. Add a package repository
+    - `pypack repo install [pkg name]` would download and install [pkg name]
-11. Ask community to make commits on my script
+12. Ask community to make commits on my script
-12. Add support for python3 project that need MULTIPLE files
+13. Add support for python3 project that need MULTIPLE files
-13. Add some VIM propaganda in easter eggs
+14. Add some VIM propaganda in easter eggs